 Really Short Bio

 Ryan Watkins, Ph.D. is a Professor at the George Washington University in Washington DC.
-He is program director of the Educational Technology Leadership (MA) program, and faculty lead of the interdisciplinary Human-Technology Collaboration (PhD) concentration (research lab).
-He has authored 12 books and over 100 articles/chapters, and is the developer of several web platforms (including Code2Learn, We Share Science, SciencePods).
+He is program director of the Educational Technology Leadership (MA) program, faculty lead of the interdisciplinary Human-Technology Collaboration (PhD) concentration (research lab), and Director of Education for the GWU Trustworthy AI initiative.
+He has authored 12 books and over 100 articles/chapters, and is the developer of several web platforms (including Code2Learn, We Share Science, SciencePods) and the open source Python package PreprintScout.
 As an interdisciplinary researcher he explores how we create, train, interact with, and collaborate with increasing intelligent technologies in both the classroom and workplace; in addition he studies needs and needs assessments.

 Short Bio

 Ryan Watkins, Ph.D. is a Professor at the George Washington University in Washington DC.
-He is program director of the Educational Technology Leadership (MA) program, and faculty lead of the interdisciplinary Human-Technology Collaboration (PhD) concentration (research lab).
+He is program director of the Educational Technology Leadership (MA) program, faculty lead of the interdisciplinary Human-Technology Collaboration (PhD) concentration (research lab), and Director of Education for the GWU Trustworthy AI initiative.

 Ryan co-leads the GW Coders, where he routinely shares innovative uses of Python, PHP, and Javascript.
 He developed and maintains the social-sharing platform We Share Science, a place for scientists to share video abstracts about their research, and SciencePods, an automated tool for researchers to create podcasts.
-He co-developed Code2Learn as a clearinghouse for interdisciplinary coding tutorials.
+He co-developed Code2Learn as a clearinghouse for interdisciplinary coding tutorials, and recently developed the open source Python package PreprintScout.

 As co-host of Parsing Science (2017-2021), a podcast where leading scientist from around the work share the stories behind their research, Ryan (along with Doug Leigh from Pepperdine University) explored science through many disciplinary lenses.